bencheeorg/benchee/README.md

 )
 ```

-After the normal benchmarking results prints profiles like:
+After the normal benchmarking, this results prints profiles like:

 ```
 Profiling flat_map with eprof...